sudara/melatonin_blur/README.md

 *Batteries-included* means it aims to do everything you need out of the box:

 * Fast! (see [benchmarks](#more-benchmarks)).
-* Figma/CSS Accurate Drop and Inner shadows.
+* Tested!
+Figma/CSS-accurate drop shadows and inner shadows
 * Trivial to stack / layer shadows.
 * Behind the scenes caching of shadows and blurs (they won't re-calculated unless their underlying data changes).
 * Debug optimized!